Google Fax: How to Send and Receive Faxes with a Google Fax Number

 Changing your fax number and updating your contacts can be a real pain in the you-know-where, especially when you have had a fax number for years.
 In these cases we recommend you move your current number to a digital platform.

-The number porting is done through your Google fax provider’s, taking advantage that they have already relationships with phone companies across USA and in some countries around the World.
+The number porting is done through Google fax services, taking advantage that they have already relationships with phone companies across the United States in some countries around the World.

 To start you need to request the porting process to your current fax service.
 You may be asked to pay an additional fee to complete the process.